liveblog/liveblog/README.md

 #### Configure the client

-- Install dependencies for the client
+- Install dependencies for the client:

     ```sh
     $ cd client